Tokenization vs Encryption: What’s the Difference?

 How Do These Technologies Reduce PCI Scope?

-P2PE removes software vendors from PCI PA DSS scope.
+P2PE removes software vendors from PCI SSF scope.
 PCI-validated P2PE reduces businesses’ PCI scope and allows them to take a much shorter PCI questionnaire.